BeiningBogen/iOS-Kristiania/Lesson03/README.md

 ---

-# Extentions
+# Extensions

 * Extend functionality for a specific type
-* Normal and static calculated properties
+* Normal and static computed properties
 * Define new instance methods and class methods
 * New init methods
 * New subscripts